-Analysis of AC transient eddies associated with blocks of all lengths , however, in both sectors leads us to conclude that winter eddies are stronger and faster than their summer counterparts.
-Most AC eddies intensify and accelerate northwards towards the block just before entering, which could potentially signal an attraction via the Selective Absorption Mechanism (SAM, Yamazaki and Itoh (2013a)).
-Nonetheless, though more evidence is more evidence on the vortex-vortex interactions between AC eddies and blocks are required to ascertain whether this is mechanism is actually observed.
-However, AC eddies that enter the least persistent 25% of blocks do not undergo this intensification once inside the block, and thus meaning that this behaviour could be used as a potential indicator for how long a block may persist for.
+335 which could potentially signal an attraction via the Selective Absorption Mechanism (SAM, Yamazaki and Itoh (2013a)).
+Nonetheless, though more evidence is required to ascertain whether this is actually observed.
+However, AC eddies that enter the least persistent 25% of blocks do not undergo this intensification once inside the block, and this behaviour could be used as a potential indicator for how long a block may persist for.
 All AC eddies rapidly decelerate once inside a block, consistent with the slow-moving nature of block events.